ikechukwukalu/tokenmiddleware/README.md

-# About Sanctum Auth Starter
+# About Token Middleware

-This is a laravel package that utilises `laravel/ui` and `laravel-sanctum` to create Basic Authetication classes for making REST APIs using [Laravel](https://laravel.com/).
-The following functionalities are made available:
+This is a laravel package for validating URLs with OTPs.

-- User registration
-- User login
-- Auto login after registration
-- Login throttling
-- Login 2FA (pending)
-- Social media login (pending)
-- Forgot password
-- Email verification
-- Resend email verification
-- Reset password
-- Change password
-- Change pin
+- Change Token
-- Require pin middleware
-- Require token middleware (pending)
+- Require token middleware
-- Change avatar (pending)
 - Notifications
-  - Welcome notification
-  - Email verification
-  - Login notification
-  - Password change notification
-  - Pin change notification
+  - Token change notification

 ## Requirements